Visitor guide

 What is the Hôtel de la Marine?

-For its first decades the building was home to the Garde-Meuble de la Couronne — the long-established royal furniture repository — where the finest furniture, tapestries, arms and jewels of the monarchy were conserved and shown to the public on set days, making it one of the earliest public displays of the royal collections.
-After the Revolution the building passed to the navy and served for almost two centuries as the Ministère de la Marine, the French Navy's headquarters, before the ministry left in 2015.
-A four-year restoration then returned the state rooms and the intendant's apartments to their 18th-century appearance, and the palace opened to the public in June 2021.
+For its first decades it housed the Garde-Meuble de la Couronne, the royal furniture repository, where the monarchy's finest furniture, tapestries, arms and jewels were conserved and shown to the public on set days.
+After the Revolution the building passed to the navy and served for almost two centuries as the Ministère de la Marine, the French Navy's headquarters, which gave the palace its enduring name.
+The ministry moved out in 2015, and a meticulous four-year restoration by the Centre des monuments nationaux returned the state rooms and the intendant's apartments to their 18th-century appearance.
+The Hôtel de la Marine opened to the public in June 2021 and now ranks among the most rewarding visits in central Paris: a restored palace rather than a vast collection, calm, self-contained and rarely crowded, guided throughout by an acclaimed immersive audio headset that brings each room vividly to life around the visitor.

 The intendant's apartments and the state salons

-The heart of the visit is the restored apartment of the intendant of the Garde-Meuble — the senior official who ran the royal storehouse and lived in grand style on site.
-Painstakingly refurnished with period pieces, textiles and objects, the rooms recreate the daily life of a high functionary of the crown on the eve of the Revolution: the dining room laid for a meal, the private cabinets, the bedchambers, the working offices, all restored to their original colours and finishes.
-It is among the most convincing evocations of 18th-century domestic grandeur anywhere in Paris.
+The heart of a visit to the Hôtel de la Marine is the restored apartment of the intendant of the Garde-Meuble, the senior official who ran the royal storehouse and lived on site in considerable style.
+Painstakingly refurnished with period furniture, textiles, porcelain and everyday objects, the rooms recreate the daily life of a high functionary of the crown on the eve of the Revolution.
+The dining room stands laid for a meal, and the private cabinets, the bedchambers and the working offices are all restored to their original colours, gilding and finishes.
+It is among the most complete and convincing evocations of 18th-century domestic grandeur anywhere in Paris, a lived-in interior rather than a roped-off display.

 The loggia and the view over the Place de la Concorde

-The climax of the visit is the loggia — the open colonnaded gallery that runs the length of the façade, one level above the square.
-From here you look straight out over the Place de la Concorde: the Luxor obelisk at its centre, the fountains, the Tuileries Garden to the east, the Champs-Élysées climbing west to the Arc de Triomphe, and, on a clear day, the Eiffel Tower beyond.
-It is one of the great free-standing views in central Paris, and it is reached only from inside the palace.
+The climax of a visit to the Hôtel de la Marine is the loggia, the open colonnaded gallery that runs the full length of the façade one level above the square.
+Reached only from inside the palace, it delivers one of the great free-standing views in central Paris.
+From here the whole of the Place de la Concorde lies before the visitor: the Luxor obelisk at its centre, the two monumental fountains, the Tuileries Garden stretching east towards the Louvre, and the Champs-Élysées climbing west to the Arc de Triomphe, with the Eiffel Tower rising beyond on a clear day.

 The Garde-Meuble and the theft of the Crown Jewels

-The story runs through the visit and anchors the palace's place in the drama of the Revolution.
-The restored rooms, the displays and the audio narrative together explain what the Garde-Meuble was, how the royal treasures were shown to the public, and how the theft unfolded — a thread of intrigue that gives this elegant neoclassical palace an unexpectedly gripping human history.
+Among the treasures stolen was the celebrated Regent Diamond, one of the largest and most famous diamonds in the world, which was recovered about a year later, hidden in a Paris garret, and today sits among the French crown jewels on display in the Louvre.
+The story runs through the whole visit and anchors the palace firmly in the drama of the Revolution.
+The restored rooms, the displays and the immersive audio narrative together explain what the Garde-Meuble was, how the royal treasures were conserved and shown to the public, and how the theft unfolded night by night.
+This thread of intrigue gives an otherwise serene neoclassical palace an unexpectedly gripping human history, and it is one of the details visitors most often remember.
+For many, the combination of architectural splendour and genuine heist makes the Hôtel de la Marine one of the most memorable hours in Paris.

 How does ticketing work at the Hôtel de la Marine?